 That’s why we’re using what3words.
 It’s an easy way to identify precise locations.
 Every 3 metre square has been given a unique combination of three words: a what3words address.
 For example, to get the best view of Ribblehead Viaduct, you should walk to ///ideals.peach.pupils

-You can learn more about what3words and how it works here.
+You can learn more about what3words and how it works by watching this video:

 For some of our points of interest, you’ll see 3-word addresses in the form ///word.word.word.
 To find this place easily, you can download the free what3words app and enter the 3 words into the search bar.
 To navigate press the directions arrow in the app and using your preferred app (e.g. Google Maps, Waze) to travel to that precise point.